Yichieh0/OFDM_HLS_Implementation/Readme.md

 This project is about an OFDM communication system with multipath channel.
-The system can be built up through direct connection and composable pipeline, and he corresponding source codes are attached.
+The system can be built up through direct connection and composable pipeline, and the corresponding source codes are attached.

 ### > Motivation：